 Oh God.
 Do not want to go to scary party.
 Want to stay home with bottle of wine and watch Eastenders.
 As this example expresses, more often than not Bridget feels overwhelmed by the expectations postfeminist ideals create.
 Right, familial and financial success—and looking fabulous while doing so.

-In this way, the fairy tale plot plays upon the postfeminist antagonism between the feminine and the feminist mentioned earlier.
+go to site In this way, the fairy tale plot plays upon the postfeminist antagonism between the feminine and the feminist mentioned earlier.
 As Bridget develops her relationships with both Darcy and Cleaver, she explores and questions what she wants in a man, constantly referring back to her fairy tale ideals of love and postfeminism usually in one of her many self-help manuals.
 Here we notice another shift in romantic fairy tale genre and functions.

 In chick lit, protagonists reflect on the futility of trying to change a man and the difficulty of actually finding one they like or that will make a commitment to them.
 Chick lit represents contemporary postfeminist women grappling with the instability of contemporary romance.
 The freedom and choice enabled for women by feminist interventions into relationship forms, along with related shifts in gendered power dynamics are in this sense portrayed as something of an ordeal.